pvegliante/Web1000/README.md

 #Summary
 1. Big oh notation, boolean algebra, demorgan's laws.
 Explain everything needed for the worksheet and then have the students complete the [day 1 worksheet](day1.js)
-2. Introduce the board game project.
-Sample code: https://github.com/Swolebrain/board-game
+2. Introduce the Infinite runner game project.
+Sample Code: http://swolebrain.com/pixel-runner/
-3. Finish board game
+3. Finish runner game
 4. Intro to angularjs: puppy clicker, quote of the day, and quote of the day with custom directive.
 5. More angularJS exercises (codecademy)
 6. Review of big oh, recursion, binary search, bubblesort, mergesort.